 Volumetric flow rate (Q):

 where: Aduct is the duct cross sectional area.

 n is the number of points (total number of points surveyed).

 Vi is the indicated speed at each measurement point.

 Thus, using a Centroids of Equal Areas or Log-Tchebycheff point distribution allows the speed measurements to simply be summed and averaged.

 where: ρ is the density of the gas in the duct.

 For specifics regarding validation of surveys, etc, the following references are suggested: (1) ASHRAE.
 1988.
 Practices for measurement, testing, adjusting and balancing of building heating, ventilation, air-conditioning and refrigeration systems.
 Standard 111-1988, Atlanta, GA and (2) AABC.
 1989.
 National standards, 5th ed., volume measurements.
 Washington, D.C.

-NOTE: Assuming fully developed turbulent flow with low air swirl (rotation), i.e. after a long section of duct, the average duct velocity may be estimated using a single Pitot reading at the center of the duct.
-The average velocity is then approximately 0.9 of this reading with an accuracy of ±5%.
+NOTE: Assuming fully developed turbulent flow with low air swirl (rotation), i.e. after a long section of duct, the average duct speed may be estimated using a single Pitot reading at the center of the duct.
+The average speed is then approximately 0.9 of this reading with an accuracy of ±5%.

 Fig. 2 Arrangement of survey points for rectangular or circular ducts